Minimal Root's embeddings for general starting and target distributions: Introduction

-In this work, we will extend the generality of the variational inequality construction of Root's embedding to the cases without \ref{eq:regular}.
-On the other hand, thanks to the rich results given in \citet{CoxHobson:2006} and \citet{Cox:2008}, it will turn out that we can characterize minimal stopping times by the local times of the corresponding stopped process ($\E^\nu\big[ L^x_\tau\big]$).
-This characterization then ensure that we can construct a minimal Root's embedding via a variational inequality with properly choosed terminal condition.
+In this work, we will extend the generality of the construction given by \citet{CoxWang:2013a} and \citet{GassiatOberhauserReis:2015} to the cases without convex ordering condition \eqref{eq:regular}.
+On the other hand, thanks to the rich results given in \citet{CoxHobson:2006} and \citet{Cox:2008}, it will turn out that we can characterize minimal stopping times by the local times of the corresponding stopped process ($\E^\nu \big[ L^x_\tau\big]$).
+This characterization then ensure that we can construct a minimal Root's embedding via an obstacle problem with proper boundary condition.
+Using the result about minimality, we then can discuss optimality of minimal Root's solutions (among all minimal solutions).
+After that, based on the work of \citet{CoxOblojTouzi:2018}, it turns out that one can construct Root's solution to multi-marginal \mSEP\ via iterated obstacle problems even when convex ordering condition fails.
+Moreover, we define the minimality for a sequence of stopping times, and tell when the solution to a multi-marginal \mSEP\ is ``minimal''.

 The paper will therefore proceed as follows: in \secref{sec:preliminaries}, we review some early results about Root's barriers.
-In \secref{sec:existence}, the existence result and the construction of Root's barrier for general staring and target distributions are given.
+In \secref{sec:construction}, the existence result and the construction of Root's barrier for general starting and target distributions are given.
 In \secref{sec:minimality}, we study the potentials of the corresponding stopped process (and their limit), and obtain a necessary and sufficient condition for a Root's stopping time to be minimal.
-At last, in \secref{sec:optimality}, we consider the optimality of non-UI Root's embeddings in the sense of \emph{maximal principal expectation}, which can be regarded as the generalisation of minimal residual expectation \eqref{eq:mre}.
+In \secref{sec:optimality}, we consider the optimality of non-UI Root's embeddings in the sense of \emph{maximal principal expectation}, which can be regarded as the generalization of minimal residual expectation (\ref{eq:mre}).
+In \secref{sec:multi_margin}, we extend all the results (construction, minimality, optimality) to the embedding problems with multi-marginal distributions.